SIBarcodeNetwork/ReadtheDocsMaster/Docs/assembling_contigs.rst

 Leave "Maximum length after trim" UNCHECKED.

 Once all settings are complete hit "OK".
 Back in the *De Novo Assemble* window, click "OK" to begin the trim/assembly process.
-All the assemblies and an Assembly Report will be deposited into the subfolder that was specified/named in the local directory.
+All the assembled contigs and an Assembly Report will be deposited into the subfolder that was specified/named in the local directory.
 Geneious will generate a new subfolder each time a De Novo Assembly is run.

 OPTION 2:Trimming and Assembling in Two Separate Steps